Non-Hermitian Floquet Topological Matter -- A Review: Conclusion and outlook

 \section{Conclusion and outlook}

-In this review, we recapitulated some progresses we made in the study of intriguing topological phases in non-Hermitian Floquet systems.
+In this review, we recapitulated some progress we made in the study of intriguing topological phases in non-Hermitian Floquet systems.
 After a general introduction about the backgrounds and motivation, we first formulated the theoretical frameworks underpinning our study.
 These include the Floquet theory applicable in general situations and some approximation schemes suitable for exploring fast and slowly driven systems.
-Efficient means of characterizing the symmetry, topology, dynamical and localization nature of non-Hermitian Floquet systems were then introduced.
-Equipped with these theories, we discussed prototypical examples of non-Hermitian Floquet topological phases in insulating, superconducting and quasicrystalline systems, where the PT transitions, topological transitions, bulk-edge/corner correspondences and localization transitions within these non-Hermitian Floquet matter were systematically characterized.
-Therefore, the collection of our work \cite{ZhouNHFTP01,ZhouNHFTP02,ZhouNHFTP03,ZhouNHFTP04,ZhouNHFTP05,ZhouNHFTP06,ZhouNHFTP07,ZhouNHFTP08,ZhouNHFTP09,ZhouNHFTP10,ZhouNHFTP11} builds a solid foundation for the study of topological phenomena in non-Hermitian Floquet systems, and further uncovers the richness of topological phases that could emerge due to the interplay between periodic drivings and non-Hermitian effects.
+Efficient means of characterizing the symmetry, topology, dynamical, and localization nature of non-Hermitian Floquet systems were then introduced.
+Equipped with these tools, we discussed prototypical examples of non-Hermitian Floquet topological phases in insulating, superconducting, and quasicrystalline systems, where the PT transitions, topological transitions, bulk-edge/corner correspondences and localization transitions within these non-Hermitian Floquet phases of matter were systematically characterized.
+Therefore, the collection of our works \cite{ZhouNHFTP01,ZhouNHFTP02,ZhouNHFTP03,ZhouNHFTP04,ZhouNHFTP05,ZhouNHFTP06,ZhouNHFTP07,ZhouNHFTP08,ZhouNHFTP09,ZhouNHFTP10,ZhouNHFTP11} lays a solid foundation for the study of topological phenomena in non-Hermitian Floquet systems and further uncovers the richness of topological phases that could emerge due to the interplay between periodic drivings and non-Hermitian effects.